Takedown Notice, Article annulé

 Takedown NOTICE

-Please DO NOT USE story slugged LJI-ONT-Liberas-ban-assault-weapons headlined My gun shoots TimBits.
+Please DO NOT USE story slugged LJI-SASK-NORTH-AIRPORTS headlined Airports for Cumberland House, Meadow Lake, Pelican Narrows and Fond-du-Lac receiving rehabilitation.
 This story has been killed by its news editor.

 Regards,